salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 \endcode

 The inputs we included are:
 - state_dict (dict): a dictionary that defines the spatiotemporal model.
-Keys are strings for each time point in the spatiotemporal process and values are integers corresponding to the number of snapshot models computed at that time point
+Keys are strings for each time point in the spatiotemporal process and values are integers corresponding to the number of snapshot models computed at that time point.
 - out_pdf (bool): whether to write the probability distribution function (pdf).
 - npaths (int): Number of states two write to a file (path*.txt).
 - input_dir (str): directory with the input information.